nisabmohd/Random-memes/README.md

 # Random-memes
-Random meme susing Reddit API
+Random meme fetching using AJAX with Reddit API